NataliaMolinaR/ANPR_usingSVM_4OCR/README.md

 # ANPR using SVM for OCR 🧠

-Automatic Number Plate Reconigtion using SVM for OCR  is my work to qualify for electrical engineering degree. 🎓
+Automatic Number Plate Reconigtion using SVM for Optical Character Reconigtion is my work to qualify for electrical engineering degree. 🎓